neurobagel/documentation/docs/user_guide/cli.md

 </div>

-1. This table can be generated automatically using the CLI's [`bids2tsv`](#generate-a-bids-metadata-table) command, and will be used to generate harmonized raw imaging metadata for subjects.
+1. This table can be generated automatically using the CLI's [`bids2tsv`](#generate-a-bids-metadata-table) command, and will be used to generate harmonized subject imaging data availability.
 2. This file is adapted from the [Nipoppy](https://nipoppy.readthedocs.io/en/latest/index.html) workflow and can be automatically generated using [Nipoppy pipeline trackers](https://nipoppy.readthedocs.io/en/latest/how_to_guides/user_guide/tracking.html).
-It will be used to generate harmonized processing pipeline and derivative metadata for subjects.
+It will be used to generate harmonized subject processed imaging data availability.

 ## Running the CLI